Online Platforms and the Fair Exposure Problem Under Homophily: Simulations

-\paragraph{Effect of balanced exposure parameters $\theta_{A,a}$ and $\theta_{B,a}$} We start by studying the effect of different model parameters on the platform's optimization and outcomes.
+\paragraph{Effect of Fairness Bounds $\underline{\delta}$ and $\overline{\delta}$ on $\theta$} We start by studying the effect of different model parameters on the platform's optimization and outcomes.
 In particular, we focus on the change of $\underline{\delta}$ and $\overline{\delta}$, and its impacts on exposure and click rates, both en masse and across groups.

 Figure~\ref{fig:facebook-theta-heatmaps} illustrates that the optimal solution is to almost always show article $a$ to members of group $A$, and fair exposure is then enforced by restricting how group $B$ is shown articles.
 In this case, setting $\overline{\delta}$ closer to $1$ (making the constraint more restrictive) generally increases the proportion of members of group $B$ who are shown article $a$.
-It is helpful to understand when the fairness-aware problem is (i) feasible and (ii) restrictive; if $\underline{\delta}$ and $\overline{\delta}$ are too close to $1$, the feasible region may be empty (as in the bottom row of Figure~\ref{fig:facebook-theta-heatmaps}), but if they are too far from $1$, they might not constrain the fairness-agnostic problem around the agnostic optimum.
+It is helpful to understand when the fairness-aware problem is $(i)$ feasible and $(ii)$ restrictive; if $\underline{\delta}$ and $\overline{\delta}$ are too close to $1$, the feasible region may be empty (as in the bottom row of Figure~\ref{fig:facebook-theta-heatmaps}), but if they are too far from $1$, they may not constrain the fairness-agnostic problem around the agnostic optimum.
 For intuition on how these parameters may affect the feasible region, see Figure~\ref{fig:graphical_solution} in \S~\ref{sec:addendum_constrained_problem}.

-\paragraph{Exposure disparity} We are also interested in understanding how imposing balanced exposure constraints might affect disparity in expected exposure and clicks.
-Figure~\ref{fig:facebook-boxplots-dispartity} highlights the disparity in exposure for different optimization policies $\theta$; for disparities in engagement see \S~\ref{subsec:engagement-disparity}.

-In Figure~\ref{fig:facebook-boxplots-dispartity}, we observe that a uniformly randomized policy (\textit{half}) yields a large disparity in article exposure between article $a$ and article $b$, while this disparity is lower in the fairness-agnostic (\textit{opt}) and fairness-aware (\textit{ratio}) settings.
-When evaluating differences in how often the articles get \emph{liked} (right), this gap closes across all three policies, while the fairness-aware policy, on average, has the lowest disparity, followed closely by the fairness-agnostic policy.
+\paragraph{Exposure Disparity} We are also interested in understanding how imposing balanced exposure constraints might affect disparity in expected exposure and clicks.
+Figure~\ref{fig:facebook-boxplots-dispartity} in \S~\ref{app:experimental} highlights the disparity in exposure for different optimization policies $\theta$.
+There, we observe that a uniformly randomized policy (\textit{random}) and proportional policy (\textit{proportional}; $\theta_{g,s} = \pi_{g}$) yield a large disparity in article exposure between article $a$ and article $b$, while this disparity is lower in the fairness-agnostic (\textit{unconstrained}) and fairness-aware (\textit{fair}) settings, though there is no significant difference between the two.
+When evaluating differences in how often the articles get liked, this gap closes across all four policies.